Kr0kss/ticket-bot/README.md

 # Kroks-Ticket-Bot

 Kroks-Ticket-Bot is a Discord bot for managing support ticket channels, to allow you and your team to provide better and quicker assistance to your members/customers.
 It is a free, open-source, and self-hosted alternative to [Ticket Tool](https://tickettool.xyz/) and [TicketsBot](https://ticketsbot.net/) premium/whitelabel plans.
+Soom I Will do a better bot with more staff :)

 ## Features